How to Turn Your Jack-o’-Lantern into Dog-Friendly Pumpkin Puree

 Benefits of pumpkin puree

-Pumpkins aren’t just great for decorating; they’re also a fantastic fruit to add to your dog’s diet.
+Pumpkins aren’t just useful for decorating; they’re also a great treat to add to your dog’s diet.
 Pumpkin puree is nutrient dense, low in calories, and rich in vitamin A, which your dog needs to create antioxidants.
-It also contains vitamin C and potassium, which help strengthen your dog’s heart and immune system.
+It also contains potassium and vitamin C, which help strengthen your dog’s heart and immune system.
 Nothing beats making pumpkin puree fresh, but if you don’t have the time or you want your pup to chow down on pumpkin during all seasons, canned pumpkin is a decent substitute.

 Use pumpkin puree alone to help with canine constipation or diarrhea (check with your vet for the amount appropriate for your dog), or — more pleasantly — try it in this recipe for dog-safe pumpkin cookies.